rafaelmcandeias/CD/README.md

 # CD
-Repository for Data Science Project
+Repository for Data Science Project.

+There are two datasets, one contains data about "New York City Collisions" and another about "Air Quality in China".
-There is a dataset of accidents in New York city.
-Here we analyze the data and unveal it's information.
+Here we apply the KDD process to analyze the data and unveal it's information.